JeffreySanford/sound-of-freedom/documetation/NGRX_OPTIMIZATION.md

   on(loadSongDetailsFailure, (state, { error }) => ({
     ...state,
     loading: false,
-    error,
+    error
   }))
 );
 ```

 **Key Point**: The reducer doesn't care whether it receives minimal or full objects.
 It just stores what it's given.
+The
-The **effects** control what data enters.
+**effects** control what data enters.

 #### 4. Effects